PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 ## Development OS

-You can find the latest build of PlanktoScope OS in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm.yml?query=branch%main)
+You can find the latest build of PlanktoScope OS in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm.yml?query=branch%3Amain)

 It is built upon [Raspberry Pi OS Lite 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit).

 1. Choose the branch (e.g. `main`)
 2. Click on the most recent action in the table
-3. Download one of the Artifact depending on your PlanktoScope hardware
+3. Download the Artifact `planktopscope-xxx`
-4. Run `unzip filename.zip` to extract files
+4. Run `unzip planktoscope-xxx.zip` to extract files

 See [Backup and Restore SD Card image](#backup-and-restore-sd-card) below to write the `.img.xz` file to the sdcard